Northumberland Militia Artillery: History

 The unit was formed at Berwick-upon-Tweed in July 1854 under the title of Northumberland Militia Artillery.
 It was one of the smallest artillery militia corps to be raised at that time, with an establishment of only 161 all ranks, including permanent staff, organised in two batteries.
 Initially, its headquarters was at Tynemouth, but it moved to Newcastle upon Tyne in December 1854.

 In May 1860, while the Northumberland Artillery was embodied for service during the Indian Mutiny, there was a riot at Tynemouth Castle and North Shields, in which the militiamen were accused of maltreating the police in the discharge of their duties.
 The disgusted townsfolk urgently requested the Northumberland Artillery to be removed from the area or disbanded completely.
 The unit was moved to Ireland, and in September 1861 its headquarters was shifted to Berwick-upon-Tweed, where it remained for the rest of its existence.

-The first commandant was Captain Charles Clementson, who was promoted to Lieutenant-Colonel when the establishment was increased to four batteries in the 1860s.
+The first commandant was Captain Charles Clementson, who was promoted to lieutenant-colonel when the establishment was increased to four batteries in the 1860s.
 He was succeeded from 6 August 1868 by Lt-Col Charles Reed.
 By 1868 the establishment had risen to 392 in four batteries, which was increased to five batteries in 1874 and to six in 1882.

 In the Mobilisation Scheme developed in the 1870s, the Northumberland Artillery Militia's war station was in the Tilbury Division of the Thames and Medway Defences.

 The Artillery Militia was reorganised into 11 divisions of garrison artillery on 1 April 1882, and the Northumberland corps joined the Northern Division, becoming the 3rd Brigade, Northern Division, RA.
 When the Northern Division was abolished on 1 July 1889 its militia were transferred to the Western Division and the unit's title was altered to Northumberland Artillery (Western Division) RA.

+The Honorary Colonel Commanding the unit from 1888–1901 was Lt.
+Col. Henry [Harry] Best Hans Hamilton (14 October 1850 – 5 August 1935), the second son of Rev. George Hans Hamilton.
+Harry had retired when the First World War started.
+Aged 64, he signed up for active military service and was the oldest British soldier mobilised to France.
+His ruse was discovered, and he was repatriated, where he was posted to the staff, as Colonel.

-From 1899 the Militia artillery formally became part of the Royal Garrison Artillery (RGA), and when the RGA abolished the divisional structure the unit the Berwick unit took the title of Northumberland RGA (M) on 1 January 1902.
+From 1899 the Militia artillery formally became part of the Royal Garrison Artillery (RGA), and when the RGA abolished the divisional structure, the Berwick unit took the title of Northumberland RGA (M) on 1 January 1902.